lerotsy/build-http-server/README.md

 - **Request Body Parsing**: Enhance the server's ability to parse and process the body of incoming requests, especially for different content types (like application/json)
 - **MIME Type Handling**: Automatically determine and set the correct Content-Type header in responses based on the MIME type of the file or data being served

+## Launching the project

+To get the HTTP server up and running, as well as to test its functionality, follow these steps:

+### Launching the server
+- Open a terminal window and navigate to the project's root directory.
+- Run the server script by executing:
+`./your_server.sh`

+### Launching the client
+- In a separate terminal window, navigate to the client/ folder within the project repository.
+This directory contains a Python script designed to perform tests based on the different steps outlined in the CodeCrafters coding challenge.
+- run the script
+`python http_client.py`